JeffHing/angular-test-context/README.md

 ### Calculator Page Object

-Here is the source code for the `CalculatorPageObject`, that uses the AngularTestContext utility.
+Here is the source code for the `CalculatorPageObject`, which uses the AngularTestContext utility.

 ```javascript